MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 The kernels are effectively also represented in the same IR, as children of a "kernel" node.
 At the code generation stage, everything outside of the kernel nodes is converted into host code, and the kernels are converted into device code.
 This way the entire program is represented in a single IR, and the compiler can optimize the entire program globally.

-Since the IR is the same for all compilation stages, you could for example input both high level tensor operations and explicitly specified kernels, which is our goal, and can already be done now, like here:
+Since the IR is the same for all compilation stages, you could for example input both high level tensor operations and explicitly specified kernels, and can already be done now like here:

 ```py
 A = tf.input([-1, -1], tf.float32)